 • Move on from expensive legacy systems to better position the organization for the future.

-If you want to catch up on the series read the first two blogs here:
+If you want to catch up on the series read another post here: